-You need to: enjoy communicating and have a passion to develop all four skills, as well as your awareness of the cultural aspects of Spain and Spanish-speaking countries be organised, committed and able to work independently What it is useful for after Year 11 A-level Spanish a wide variety of careers, especially those involving translation or communication with people from non-English speaking countries.
+- enjoy communicating and have a passion to develop all four skills, as well as your awareness of the cultural aspects of Spain and Spanish-speaking countries - be organised, committed and able to work independently

+- A-level Spanish - a wide variety of careers, especially those involving translation or communication with people from non-English speaking countries.
 This can include careers in tourism, government, politics, media, publishing, journalism, education, fashion, and law.
-Who can I speak to about this course?

 Miss R Thomas, any member of the MFL department and GCSE/A-Level students.

-Where else can I Look? log on to the National Careers' Information Service or KUDOS or Kent.ac.uk/careers/modernlanguages.htm www.whystudylanguages.ac.uk standards.
-A huge amount of commitment is essential for all of your GCSEs and you need to be ready for this!
+- log on to the National Careers' Information Service or KUDOS or Kent.ac.uk/careers/modernlanguages.htm - www.whystudylanguages.ac.uk